elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

    ![package-based catalog connector](doc/images/package-based-catalog-connector.png)

    The [Apache Airflow component examples connector](airflow-example-components-connector/) and the [Kubeflow Pipelines component examples connector](kfp-example-components-connector/) are two examples.
-They make a static set of components available.
+Each connector provides a static set components for each respective runtime.

 Irrespective of which type of connector you plan to implement, you need to complete the following tasks:
  - create a catalog connector schema